Major projects may be delayed

 Other risky sites

 On the list of 200 projects, we find in particular the construction of schools, CHSLDs, seniors’ homes and road works.
-The preparatory work for the Île d’Orléans bridge could also be affected.
+The preparatory work for the Île d’Orléans bridge might also be affected.
 “There is sand in the gears,” says Mr. Martin.

 The negotiations between engineers and the state